Compute Architecture

 How does a compute-compute separated architecture provide availability?

-Compute-compute separation allows you to isolate your data ingestion workload from your query workloads.
-This improves reliability because different workloads are running on separate compute resources, preventing noisy neighbor issues.
-Furthermore, within a single virtual instance, Rockset maintains availability in the face of partial failures.
+Isolating workloads on separate compute resources prevents noisy neighbor issues, thus improving reliability.
+Within a single virtual instance, Rockset maintains availability in the face of partial failures.